An LLM Compiler for Parallel Function Calling: Methodology

-At a high level, the LLM Planner is responsible for generating a sequence of tasks to be executed along with any dependency among them.
-For instance, Tasks \texttt{\$1} and \texttt{\$2} in~\fref{fig:system_overview} that search for the ``Microsoft Market Cap" and ``Apple Market Cap" can be performed in parallel.
-However, Task \texttt{\$3} that divides the two market cap values has a dependency on the outcomes of the first and second searches.
-Therefore, the Planner's role is to automatically identify the necessary tasks, their input arguments, as well as the dependencies between them using the sophisticated reasoning capability of LLMs, essentially forming a Directed Acyclic Graph (DAG) of task dependencies.
-If a task is dependent on a preceding task, it incorporates a placeholder variable, such as \texttt{\$1} in Task 3 of~\fref{fig:system_overview}.
-This variable is then substituted with the actual output from the preceding task upon completion by the Task Fetching Unit, as will be further outlined in Sec.~\ref{subsec:tfu}.
+The Function Calling Planner is responsible for generating a sequence of tasks to be executed along with any dependency among them.
+For instance, Tasks \texttt{\$1} and \texttt{\$2} in~\fref{fig:system_overview} are two independent searches that can be performed in parallel.
+However, Task \texttt{\$3} has a dependency on the outcomes of the first and second searches.
+Therefore, the Planner's role is to automatically identify the necessary tasks, their input arguments, as well as their inter-dependencies using the sophisticated reasoning capability of LLMs, essentially forming a directed acyclic graph of task dependencies.
+If a task is dependent on a preceding task, it incorporates a placeholder variable, such as \texttt{\$1} in Task 3 of~\fref{fig:system_overview}, which will later be substituted with the actual output from the preceding task (Sec.~\ref{subsec:tfu}).

-Given natural language inputs like the one illustrated in~\fref{fig:system_overview}, the Planner needs to leverage the reasoning capability of LLMs for task decomposition.
-As demonstrated in Sec.~\ref{sec:results}, options for this LLM Planner include the GPT models (version 3.5 or 4) and the LLaMA-2 model. \OURS is equipped with a pre-defined prompt for the Planner LLM that provides it with specific instructions on how to break down tasks and generate dependency graphs while ensuring that these tasks are formatted precisely.
-As further detailed in Appendix~\ref{appendix:planner-prompt}, this prompt contains rules such as assigning each task to a new line, beginning each task with a numerical identifier, and using the \texttt{\$} sign to denote intermediate variables that need to be later replaced upon the completion of preceding tasks.

-Besides this pre-defined prompt for the Planner that ensures its correct semantics, users are also required to provide tool definitions and in-context examples for the Planner.
-These examples provide detailed demonstrations of how the tasks need to be decomposed and executed for a specific problem, from which the Planner can learn the rules.
-The details regarding the user-supplied information for \OURS are discussed in more detail in Sec.~\ref{subsec:user_info}.
+The Planner in \OURS leverages LLMs' reasoning capability to decompose tasks from natural language inputs.
+To achieve this, the Planner LLM incorporates a pre-defined prompt that guides it on how to create dependency graphs and to ensure correct syntax (see Appendix~\ref{appendix:planner-prompt} for details).
+Besides this, users also need to supply tool definitions and optional in-context examples for the Planner.
+These examples provide detailed demonstrations of task decomposition specific to a problem, helping the Planner to better understand the rules.
+Further details on user-supplied information for \OURS are elaborated in Sec.~\ref{subsec:user_info}.
+In Sec.~\ref{sec:streaming}, we introduce an additional optimization for the Planner that streams tasks as soon as they are created, instead of waiting to complete the entire planning process.